 Examples of what I do include teaching, interview skills, and helping to get CVs ready.

 I am an Arsenal fan from 9-5 and a West Ham fan outside of that.

 The sessions can take place at the club and community arm's inspirational club facilities, online, on the phone or in a public place of your choice.
 You choose what type of session you would prefer.

 Remember it’s your choice, and it’s important for us to meet you somewhere where it is comfortable and safe for you and us.

 What if I don’t get along with my mentor?

-We try to make sure that everybody is matched with a mentor who they will have a productive working relationship with, but we understand if you have any concerns and we want you to feel able to raise them.
+We try to make sure that everybody is matched with a mentor who they will have a productive working relationship with, but we understand if you have any concerns and we want you to feel comfortable raising them.
 You will always have the contact details of somebody at the football club community organisation who is not your mentor who you can contact if you have any concerns at all about the programme.
-You can also speak to the person who refers you to the programme or the NHS worker who will chat to you about the programme before you meet your mentor.
+You can also speak to whoever referred you to the programme.